China stocks bounce back as intervention restores stability

 "It's very important that if China does want to be seen as a credible destination for foreign capital, then some of these things have to be more measured and thought out."

-One finance firm, AVIC Capital Co Ltd (600705.SS), said on Wednesday it had sacked its general manager after an investment company it owns came under investigation by the securities regulator on suspicion of share sales that breached its rules.
+One finance firm, AVIC Capital Co Ltd, said on Wednesday it had sacked its general manager after an investment company it owns came under investigation by the securities regulator on suspicion of share sales that breached its rules.

-AVIC Capital, controlled by a Chinese state-owned aerospace and defense company, said in a filing the company was being investigated for selling shares in its auto subsidiary.
+AVIC Capital, controlled by a Chinese state-owned aerospace and defence company, said in a filing the company was being investigated for selling shares in its auto subsidiary.

-Two other firms, Southwest Securities Co Ltd (600369.SS) and Kingsignal Technology Co Ltd 300252.SZ, announced similar investigations on Tuesday in stock exchange filings.
+Two other firms, Southwest Securities Co Ltd and Kingsignal Technology Co Ltd, announced similar investigations on Tuesday in stock exchange filings.

 SLOWING ECONOMY